 How does your dog feel about riding in cars?
-While some dogs love car rides, others are afraid of the car.
-Is your dog afraid of car rides?
-Many dog owners look forward to taking their dogs with them on car rides.
-So, it can be disheartening to discover that your dog is terrified of riding in the car.
+Some dogs love a road trip and will jump right in.
+Others are afraid of the car, struggling with you to get them in and whining or acting up the whole way.
+Not only is that distracting and an unsafe way to drive, but it can also be disheartening to discover that your dog is terrified of riding in the car.

-- Car sickness.
-Just like people, some dogs may feel nauseous or even vomit on car rides.
+Just like people, some dogs get car sick.
+They may feel nauseous or even vomit on car rides.
 That queasy, sick feeling may cause your dog to become fearful of riding in cars.

-- Association with negative experiences.
-For many dogs, the only time they set paw in a car is for a trip to the veterinarian.
-If your dog has negative feelings about going to the vet, he may transfer that feeling to car rides.
+Some dogs associate the car with negative experiences, which can easily develop into a fear.
+For instance, the only time many dogs set paw in a car is for a trip to the veterinarian.
+If your dog has negative feelings about going to the vet, those feelings may be transferred to car rides.

-If you adopted a shelter dog, there is also the chance that his only experiences with car rides were the trip to the shelter or rescue, and possibly a long trip from where he was dropped off at his new home.
+If you adopted a shelter dog, the chances for traumatic events that you don't know about increases.
+It's possible that the dog's only experiences with car rides were the trip to the shelter and the long car ride to a new home.
 This frightening experience could certainly account for a car ride phobia.

-Even more traumatic, a dog who was involved in a car accident or hit by a car may have long-lasting fears about riding in a car.
+Even more traumatic, a dog who was involved in a car accident or hit by a car may have long-lasting fears about cars in general.

-If your dog's fear of the car is related to nausea and vomiting he experiences when he goes for a ride, there is a fairly easy fix.
+If your dog's fear of the car is related to car sickness, there is a fairly easy fix.
 Dogs are able to take some over-the-counter medications to ease motion sickness.
-Talk to your veterinarian about whether this is a good option for your dog and the proper dosage for this type of medication.
+Talk to your veterinarian about whether this is a good option for your dog and the proper dosage.
 It may also help to avoid car rides soon after your dog has had a meal.

 If your dog's fear of car rides stems from more than feeling sick, chances are you will have to put a little bit more time and effort into getting rid of his phobia.
-The following steps can help you to overcome your dog's fear of riding in the car:
+The following steps can help:

-- Begin by luring your dog to the car rather than forcing him to approach it.
-Many dogs with a fear of car rides will put on the breaks as soon as the car comes into view.
-Instead of dragging your dog to the car, slowly lure him closer using lots of treats and praise.
+- Begin by luring your dog to the car rather than forcing it to approach it.
+Many dogs with this fear will put on the breaks as soon as the car comes into view.
+Instead of dragging your dog to the car, slowly lure it closer using lots of treats and praise.
 For a mild car phobia, you may be able to get your dog to walk up to the car in a few short training sessions.
-For more severe phobias, it may take several days or weeks to get your dog to the car.
-To make it worth your dog's while, use valuable, delicious treats or your dog's favorite toys.
+For more severe phobias, it may take several days or weeks.
+To make it worth your dog's while, use valuable, delicious treats or their favorite toys.

-- Continue using positive reinforcement to get him inside.
-Once your dog is comfortable approaching the car, you can begin to lure him inside.
-Start by opening up all the doors so your dog won't feel like he'll be trapped once he gets inside.
+- Continue using positive reinforcement to lure the dog inside.
+Start by opening up all the doors so your dog won't feel trapped once inside.
 Use treats and praise to coax your dog into the car.
 This often works better if two of the dog's favorite people work as a team.
-One can hold the dog on a leash on one side of the car while the other lies across a seat from the other side and uses treats and a happy tone of voice to encourage the dog to get inside.
+One can hold the dog on a leash on one side of the car while the other lies across a seat from the other side, using treats and a happy tone of voice to encourage the dog to get inside.

 - Have some special bonding time with your dog inside the car.
 Don't rush to slam the doors shut and start the engine the minute your dog finally hops inside the car.
-Instead, leave the doors open, and spend some time snuggling with your dog in the car.
-Slowly work your way up to sitting in the car with your dog with the doors closed.
+Instead, leave the doors open, and spend some time snuggling.
+Slowly work your way up to sitting in the car with the doors closed.
 Again, depending on the degree of your dog's fear, this part of the process can take anywhere from a few days to several weeks or more.

 - Start your engine.
 When your dog has become fairly comfortable hanging out with you in the car, you can start the engine.
 As soon as the car is started, give your dog some treats and talk to him in a happy tone of voice, and then turn off the engine.
 Repeat this several times until your dog is completely comfortable sitting in the car with the engine running.

 - Start off with small trips.
 Don't make your dog's first car ride a long road trip.
-The first few times out of the driveway, you should probably drive no farther than around the block, giving your dog treats the whole way.
-Gradually work your way up to go longer distances.
+The first few times out of the driveway should probably be no farther than around the block, giving your dog treats the whole way.
+Gradually work your way up to longer distances.

 - Take your dog to fun destinations.
 Your dog's first long car ride should not be to the veterinarian.
 Instead, take your dog someplace fun like the dog park, the beach, or to a drive-thru for a hamburger (just a small amount, though, so he won't get sick).
 Your dog will soon associate these fun times with going for a ride in the car.